 Some jewellery applications you can do with a Micro flame torch are: melt balls on ear wires, anneal and solder ½” earrings with a bezel, make 14 gauge and under jump rings, make a 4mm wide ring band, torch fire some small metal clay (pmc) and produce heat patina on copper.

 Atmospheric torches are the most common type of torches used in studios and schools.
 They use pressurized propane, butane or acetylene and ambient oxygen from the air, which mixes at the torch head.
-With some of these torches regulators are required, as is with the acetylene torches we use at Workingsilver.
-Flame size can be adjusted by the pressure of the gas released, amount of gas by the knob at the torch head, and using different size tips at the torch head.
+With some of these torches, regulators are required, as is with the acetylene torches we use at Workingsilver.
+Flame size can be adjusted by the pressure of the gas released, the amount of gas by the knob at the torch head, and using different size tips at the torch head.
 These types of torches are perfect for silver jewellery applications and can perform almost any task sufficiently.
 Along with what a mini torch can handle, much bigger jewellery pieces can be made such as large rings, cuff bracelets, huge heavy pendants, melting silver for water casting and ingots.
 Brands of this type of torch are the Smith silversmith, presto-o-lite, and the whale torch (aka orca, whale, or copperhead torch)

 Propane Air silversmith Torch (Orca Torch)

-Gas and oxygen torches these torches use pressurized gas as well as pressurized oxygen tanks, and require separate regulators, and separate knobs at the torch head for adjusting amounts of gas and oxygen released.
-Acetylene, natural gas, propane and butane are used with these torches.
+Gas and oxygen torches these torches use pressurized gas as well as pressurized oxygen tanks and require separate regulators, and separate knobs at the torch head for adjusting amounts of gas and oxygen released.
+Acetylene, natural gas, propane, and butane are used with these torches.
 This set up is the most complicated to use, the most hazardous, most costly, but also affords you the most adjustability as far as flame size and heat.
-Brands of this torch type are, the Hoke torch, Meco midget and the Smith mini torch.
+Brands of this torch type are the Hoke torch, Meco midget, and the Smith mini torch.
 If you are a goldsmith this is what you need, but for most silversmiths, I would say it’s unnecessary.

 Soldering Tools and Supplies are available HERE